Tomislav2701/foreign-exchange-app/README.md

 # FEXApp - Currency Conversion API

-FXApp is a Spring Boot application providing endpoints for currency exchange rate lookup, currency conversion, and transaction history.
+FEXApp is a Spring Boot application providing endpoints for currency exchange rate lookup, currency conversion, and transaction history.
 It includes features such as caching, rate limiting, interactive API documentation (Swagger), and is containerized with Docker.

 ---